Waguinho Dias

 Wagner Santos de Souza Dias (born 23 July 1973), known as Waguinho Dias or simply Waguinho, is a Brazilian football coach and former player who played as a midfielder.
-He is the current head coach of Ipatinga.
+He is the current head coach of Figueirense.

 Career

 Born in Sumaré, São Paulo, Waguinho was a Ponte Preta youth graduate, playing for three years in the first team squad before moving out on loan to several sides.
 In 1987, he was sold to Mogi Mirim, and retired at the age of 30 in 1993 with Rio Branco-SP.

 After retiring, Waguinho started working as a coach, his first being the under-20 side of União Barbarense in 1999.
-After being in charge of the under-20 teams of Guarani and Rio Branco, he was named manager of the latter's first team for the 2003 campaign.
+After being in charge of the under-20 teams of Guarani and Rio Branco, he was named head coach of the latter's first team for the 2003 campaign.

 Waguinho was an assistant of Rio Branco in 2004, and later returned to Guarani as a technical coordinator.
-In April 2006, he was named manager of the main squad in the place of Toninho Cerezo, but was sacked on 8 June after the club's president changed.
+In April 2006, he was named head coach of the main squad in the place of Toninho Cerezo, but was sacked on 8 June after the club's president changed.

 On 1 October 2006, after a brief period at Atlético Sorocaba, Waguinho returned to Bugre after Luiz Carlos Barbieri was sacked, but was unable to avoid relegation from the Série B. He was again dismissed the following 25 February, and worked for a brief period at Sumaré before taking over Santa Rita on 20 November 2007.

-In February 2008, Waguinho returned to his native state after being appointed manager of Rio Branco-SP.
+In February 2008, Waguinho returned to his native state after being appointed head coach of Rio Branco-SP.
 In that season, he was also in charge of Portuguesa Santista, Operário-MS and Sendas.

-In 2010, Waguinho returned to Guarani, again as a technical coordinator, and worked as an interim manager once.
+In 2010, Waguinho returned to Guarani, again as a technical coordinator, and worked as an interim head coach once.
 He returned to coaching duties on 19 September 2013, after being named at the helm of Galícia.

 In 2014, Waguinho took over União Barbarense, and managed to save the club from relegation in the Campeonato Paulista Série A2.
-On 7 October of that year, he was appointed Velo Clube manager for the ensuing campaign, but returned to Barbarense the following 19 February.
+On 7 October of that year, he was appointed Velo Clube head coach for the ensuing campaign, but returned to Barbarense the following 19 February.